George Gardiner (rugby league): Transfer to Ponsonby United

 The 1925 season was an extremely busy one for Gardiner.
 He was having financial issues, declaring bankruptcy and blaming Marist for not meeting promises they made that led to him coming to Auckland.
 Gardiner had three children by this point and the Auckland Star detailed his statement to the office of the Official Signee on 17 March.
 There was then talk of him moving to the Ponsonby United club prior to the season starting.
 A transfer was then put in but not initially granted before it was eventually approved on 13 May, although it was erroneously reported as a transfer to Devonport United in the newspaper.

 There he played 14 games including the finals of both the Roope Rooster and Stormont Shield with both matches resulting in wins.
 In an 8 August match against Athletic, Gardiner scored 3 tries and kicked 7 conversions for 23 individual points which was a record individual points haul in Auckland club league to this point.

 During the season he also made 3 appearances for Auckland against New Zealand, South Auckland, and then New Zealand again, where he scored 3 tries and kicked 1 conversion in total.
 He then played for the Auckland Provincial team against the touring Queensland side on 10 October.

 New Zealand debut

-Gardiner on the left watching Stan Webb tackle a Ponsonby team mate.
+Gardiner on the left watching Stan Webb tackle a Ponsonby teammate.

 The 1926 season saw Gardiner selected for the New Zealand team to tour England and Wales.
 He played 7 matches for Ponsonby and was then picked to play for an ‘A Team’ as part of a series of New Zealand trial matches.
 He kicked 6 conversions in a 30–28 win for his side, and then came on as an injury replacement for the New Zealand Possible side who played immediately afterwards.

 Gardiner was then named in the New Zealand side and prior to their departure he made his debut for New Zealand against Auckland.
 New Zealand did not take the match seriously and lost 52–32 with Gardiner kicking 3 conversions.